|The Minnesota Cold Weather Rule|

 This notice is to inform customers about their rights and responsibilities under the Cold Weather Rule.
 These rights and responsibilities are designed to help customers with winter utility bills.
 You must act PROMPTLY!
 If you choose not to assert your rights or choose not to enter into a mutually acceptable payment schedule, your service may be disconnected.

 Specifically, the Cold Weather Rule provides customers with these rights and responsibilities:

 Inability to Pay:

 You have the Right to declare the Inability to Pay your utility bill.
 If you do so AND if you have entered into a mutually agreed-upon payment schedule with Moorhead Public Service (MPS), the service affecting your primary heat source will not be disconnected for nonpayment of your bill.
-However, MPS may appeal this declaration of Inability to Pay to the Moorhead Public Service Commission (PSC), at which time you will need to provide the PSC with proof that you are unable to pay and were current in your payments to MPS.
+However, MPS may appeal this declaration of Inability to Pay to the Moorhead Public Service Commission (PSC), at which time you will need to provide the PSC with proof that you are unable to pay.
 Your service cannot be disconnected until this appeal is resolved.

 You have the Responsibility of making payments as agreed or promptly notifying MPS why you cannot keep the agreement.
 You may then request that the original payment schedule be changed.
 Any changes in the payment schedule are subject to MPS' approval.

 You have the Responsibility to receive budget counseling from the local energy assistance provider or other financial counseling organizations.
 Some of these agencies are listed on the reverse side.

 Disputes regarding the previously listed options can be appealed to the PSC.

 If you need assistance paying your gas or electric bills, you may qualify for state or federal energy assistance.
 To determine if you qualify and to receive application information, please contact one of the following organizations.